docker/docs/engine/swarm/admin_guide.md

 If the whole swarm restarts and every manager node subsequently gets a new IP address, there is no way for any node to contact an existing manager.
-Therefore the swarm is hung while nodes to contact one another at their old IP addresses.
+Therefore the swarm is hung while nodes try to contact one another at their old IP addresses.

 Dynamic IP addresses are OK for worker nodes.